 - Cake Flour: which gives our cake a delightfully moist crumb.
 I don’t suggest using all-purpose flour here, but you can use a homemade cake flour substitute.
 See my notes in the recipe box for more on this.

-- Baking powder and baking soda: the flour, baking powder, and baking soda will be combine to give our cake structure and height.
+- Baking powder: the flour and baking powder will be combined to give our cake structure and height.

 - A dash of salt: to balance the flavors and overall sweetness of the cake.